tdunn891/addie-mcginty-cottage/README.md

 - [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) : used extensively to ensure device responsiveness.
 - [Paint S](https://apps.apple.com/us/app/paint-s/id736473980?mt=12) : used for wireframe development.
 - [Adobe Lightroom](https://lightroom.adobe.com/) : used to edit images.
+- [W33 CSS Validator](https://jigsaw.w3.org/css-validator/validator) : used to validate CSS.

 ## Testing

-Chrome Developer Tools were used extensively
+Chrome Developer Tools were used extensively during development.

+The Chrome Developer Audit tool, "Lighthouse" was used to test Performace, Accessibility, Best Practices.

 The site was tested on the following browsers: Firefox, Chrome, Safari and the following physical devices: OnePlus 5 (Android), iPhone 7 (iOS)